keras-team/keras-io/templates/getting_started/faq.md

 model.add(Dense(2, input_dim=3, name='dense_1'))  # will be loaded
 model.add(Dense(10, name='new_dense'))  # will not be loaded

-# load weights from first model; will only affect the first layer, dense_1.
+# load weights from the first model; will only affect the first layer, dense_1.
 model.load_weights(fname, by_name=True)
 ```